bondy-io/bondy_docs/docs/concepts/same_sign_on.md

 }
 ```

-This tells the `com.thing.system` realm to delegate the authentication of some users to the `com.thing.sso` realm.
+This tells the `com.example.realm.1` realm to delegate the authentication of some users to the `com.example.sso` realm.

 Now we create a user organisation realm, that will also use the same SSO realm.